 1) Overuse without Regular Maintenance

 It’s a good practice to get your motor mounts and engine regularly checked, at least once in a few months or years by a mechanic, or yourself.
-It goes without saying that overuse without regular maintenance will cause your motor mounts to fail, as they will start aging.
+It goes without saying that overuse without regular maintenance will cause your mounts to fail, as they will start aging.
 As they go beyond their prime, you’ll notice the rubber beginning to wear off and the metal starting to rust.

 2) Accidents and Mishaps

-It’s especially important to get the motor mounts fixed after an accident, since it may have caused the motor mounts to shift from their position, weakening their connection to the engine.
+It’s especially important to get the motor mounts fixed after an accident, since it may have caused the mounts to shift from their position, weakening their connection to the engine.

 3) Driving Recklessly